 It feels good that I found it before turning 22.
 I already tried it and I can say that the people around you will love it and your bonding with them will improve.

 13. Ask for help if it can be done fast and easily that way

-We don’t have to prove ourself every time.
+We don’t have to prove ourselves every time.
 If most of the time you do more than what you can to prove yourself, it can give you a headache and burnout.

 So, do as much as you can without risking your health or the project.
 If you need help ask for it.
 If collaborating with others makes it faster and easier then do so.

-14. A few time you will meet some crazy people, don’t argue with them
+14. A few times you will meet some crazy people, don’t argue with them

 Because you can’t help them and if you want to help them they will not listen.

 And if you try to change them it might take several months to years and there’s no guarantee that it will be a success.